-- We propose a multi-step clinical diagnosis benchmark (MSDiagnosis) that includes three tasks: primary diagnosis, differential diagnosis, and final diagnosis. - We propose a simple and efficient framework that combines forward and backward inference, enabling LLMs to validate and refine diagnostic results. - We evaluate both open-source and closedsource LLMs on MSDiagnosis and conduct extensive experiments on our framework.
+- We propose a simple and efficient framework that combines forward and backward inference, enabling LLMs to validate and refine diagnostic results. - We evaluate both medical and general LLMs on MSDiagnosis and conduct extensive experiments on our framework.
 The experimental results demonstrate the effectiveness of the proposed method.